Article Summary

 Different Approaches to Network Security Testing

-Network security is a broad term and it involves different strategies and methodologies.
-We will have a brief discussion about some of those approaches.
+Network security is a broad term that involves different strategies and methodologies.
+We will briefly discuss some of those approaches.

 White Box Security Testing

-White box method refers to a methodology of security testing where the testers have the knowledge of how the system works.
-They examine control flow, data flow, code implementation, and error handling.
-This sort of testing determines whether the code implementation is in line with the intended design.
+The white box method refers to a security testing methodology in which the testers know how the system works.
+They examine control flow, data flow, code implementation, and error handling to determine whether the code implementation is in line with the intended design.

 Black Box Security Testing

-Black Box security testing refers to a mode of testing in which the testers do not have internal information about the target network.
+Black box testing service is a mode of testing in which the testers do not have internal information about the target network.
 This process of testing emulates a real attack.
-Black Box testing is useful for testing server misconfigurations, and deployment issues.
+Black Box testing is helpful in testing server misconfigurations and deployment issues.

 Grey Box Security Testing

 The Grey Box method combines the White Box and Black Box methods of Network Security Testing.
-In this process the testers work with limited information like login credentials.
+In this process, the testers work with limited information, such as login credentials.
 These tests are great for understanding how much access a privileged user has and how much damage a hacker with similar privileges can cause.

 Different Types of Network Security Testing

-Depending upon the nature of your business, the industry you are operating in, and your specific goals, you can choose a certain type of security testing.
-You often need to combine multiple of those to get the desired results.
+Depending on the nature of your business, the industry you operate in, and your specific goals, you can choose a certain type of security testing.
+It would be best if you often combined multiple of those to get the desired results.
 We will look at some of the different forms of security testing.

 Network Scanning

-Network scanning is a routine procedure performed by network administrators to identify the active devices within a network.
-The goal is to monitor and manage the systems, make an inventory of devices, and to compare the inventory of devices to the expected number of devices to assess the network’s health.
+Network scanning is a routine procedure by network administrators to identify the active devices within a network.
+The goal is to monitor and manage the systems and inventory devices and compare the inventory to the expected number of devices to assess the network’s health.

 Network administrators usually employ a feature in the network protocol to identify the responding devices.
 Attackers use a similar strategy.
-They would first figure out the IP address range assigned to a company using DNS or WHOIS protocol.
-Then they would scan the addresses within that range to find out servers, operating systems, and services running on them, and try to find a way to breach.
+They first determine the IP address range assigned to a company using DNS or WHOIS protocol.

-Attempting a network scan from an attacker’s point of view to find vulnerabilities and patch them up is a pretty neat way of assessing and maintaining security health.
+This is followed by scanning the addresses within that range to find servers, operating systems, and services running on them and a way to breach the same.
+Attempting a network scan from an attacker’s perspective to find vulnerabilities and patch them up is a pretty neat way of assessing and maintaining security health.

 Vulnerability Scanning

-Vulnerability scanning is the process of scanning networks, servers, and applications, for security vulnerabilities and loopholes with the help of automated scanners.
-These scanners are computer programs that enlist all IT assets operating within a network and find out operational details about them along with the vulnerabilities.
+Vulnerability scanning is the process of scanning networks, servers, and applications for security vulnerabilities and loopholes using automated scanners.
+These scanners are computer programs that list all IT assets operating within a network and find out operational details about them along with the vulnerabilities.

 Password Cracking